-The Theodora building in northeast Seattle, located on 35th Ave NE closest to the corner of NE 68th Street, has gone through a transition to new use.
 The Theodora Home was formerly low-income housing operated by the Volunteers of America, which had been on that same site in a series of buildings since 1914.
-The Volunteers of America no longer operate housing in Seattle and have consolidated their work in Snohomish County, so the decision was made to sell the Theodora building.
+The Volunteers of America no longer operate housing in Seattle and have consolidated their work in Snohomish County, so the decision was made to sell the Theodora building in Seattle.

 Northwest Modernism in architecture on 35th Ave NE at NE 68th Street